 Like its predecessors, Windows 10 is highly customizable.

 If you couldn’t find what you were looking for in this article, don’t worry.
-We’ve written about lots of tools for specific parts of Windows elsewhere on the site; if you want to bring back desktop gadgets, add a dash of your own personality to your system, or create your own interactive wallpapers, you should read some more of our articles.
+We’ve written about lots of tools for specific parts of Windows elsewhere on the site; if you want to bring back desktop gadgets, add a dash of your own personality to your system, create your own interactive wallpapers, or even make a change to your Windows login screen, you should read some more of our articles.

 Have we missed your favorite app?
 Have you developed something better yourself?
 Or do you like Windows just the way it is?
 You can let us know your thoughts in the comments below.